 Open and uses voting by majority decision-making processes.

-Meets first Thursday of each month at 1:00pm, Business Office Conference Room
+Meets the third Friday of each month at 10:30 am in the Business Office Conference Room.

-- Submit the Facilities Master Plan to the Consultation/Council/Strategic Planning Committee - Review and comment on Safety Committee and Emergency Task Force recommendations and proposed solutions - Review and comment on various mandated reporting documents (i.e. 5 year Capital Outlay plan, scheduled Maintenance, recycling/energy and water programs etc.) - Recommend construction and modification of District facilities, assets, and properties - Recommend sequencing and priority of large district renovation and construction project - Assist drafting of policies and procedures related to managing the physical plant - Develop, review and adjust facilities planning documents
+- Submit the Facilities Master Plan to the Consultation/Council/Strategic Planning Committee - Review and comment on Safety Committee and Emergency Task Force recommendations and proposed solutions - Review and comment on various mandated reporting documents (i.e. 5 year Capital Outlay plan, scheduled Maintenance, recycling/energy and water programs etc.) - Recommend construction and modification of District facilities, assets, and properties - Recommend sequencing and priority of large district renovation and construction project - Assist drafting of policies and procedures related to managing the physical plant - Develop, review and adjust facilities planning documents, including Long Range Facilities Master Plan - Our commitment is to strive towards accessibility to eliminate barriers to equity and that we act deliberately to create a safe and inclusive environment